 In addition to the production wood-rim wheels, Springall also manufactured a leather rimmed version in the same style in period.
-It was only 14 inches in diameter compared to the 15 and 16 inch diameter of the wood-rim wheel and was very popular amongst sporting road and competition drivers alike.
+It was available in 14″ and 15″ diameter compared to the 15″ and 16″ diameter of the factory wood-rim wheels and was very popular amongst sporting road and competition drivers alike.
 The wheel is very light and yet much stronger than its wooden variant with a desirable amount of flexibility which is attributed to the one piece H15 aerospace alloy frame.

 We manufacture this wheel to exacting standards along with the cross-pinned boss which has the correct 6 hole PCD drillings, however the cross pin holes are not applied so that they can be matched on assembly.
 The steering wheel can be supplied with or without the boss.
 Both items are illustrated in the photographs directly below this information.

 We are currently working on the development of the wood-rim wheels to fit the Lotus Elite under the original Springall branding and we anticipate completion of the first batch of these very soon now, however, due to a strong demand for these please contact us to reserve one in advance to avoid delivery delays.

 Mini Mk1 Cooper & Cooper S